parallaxinc/propeller/libraries/community/p2/All/ParkTransformation/README.md

 Created: 09-May-2020

-Category: math, motor control, snippets
+Category: math, motor control, snippet

 Description:
 The Park or d/q-transformation is useful when controlling AC motors or brushless servo motors.
 It transforms currents or voltages from a three phase system with stator reference into a rectangular coordinate system that is referenced to the rotor.
 The output can be treated as if the motor was a DC machine.
 After calculations (PID control) are done the values are transformed back to the three phase system using the inverse Park transformation.
 The results can then be output to a three phase power stage.